 Music features prominently in the life of our Middle School students.
 We consider music to be an academic subject that affects all areas of their growth and development.
 Our educators aim to help students find the link between different styles of music and learn how the past affects the present and influences the future.
-More than that, we use music as a tool to prepare our students for success.

 As they increase their capability for complex, abstract thought, middle school students are introduced to algebra, Euclidian geometry, physics, inorganic and organic chemistry, and anatomy and physiology.
 Students progress from the process of observation to using exact measurement to analysis to gain a deeper understanding what they have observed.

 Readings and discussions of issues of law, societal conflicts, and the evolution of civilizations deepens an understanding of the relationships among people, cultures, and ideas.
 Concepts of ethics and community continue to develop as students explore biographies of individuals who have faced the challenges of their times and made a difference in the world.

 By the the end of Grade 8, our students have developed into well-rounded young people, fill of confidence and a zest for learning.
 They have a foundation that will serve them well as they further their educational careers and enter the wider community.
 The intellectual, emotional and practical pillars upon which the school rests will support the students, helping them become the human beings who will not only be able to meet the future, but to help shape it for themselves and for their fellow human beings.